 - Cheaper than ear muffs

 - May cause irritation

 - Requires a more demanding hygiene

 - Inappropriate for people with an ear infection and similar problems

 PROS of wearing earmuffs

 - Bigger and heavier

 - Inconvenient for very hot areas

 As you can see, there are many possible hazards in blacksmithing but in the end, it all depends on whether you will behave responsibly or not.
 Choosing not to wear safety equipment is a stupid and childish decision.
-Be responsible for you and other people around you and you will minimize the chances of possible hazards during work.
+Be responsible for yourself and other people around you and you will minimize the chances of possible hazards during work.
 Stay safe.